positivenoise/json-flask-cv/README.md

 ###TODO LIST:

-* Add "Generated on" field to website, docx and PDF outputs
 * Include tutorial to create your own CV
 * Load background images for main page from JSON
 * Add SEO elements